foundry-rs/starknet-foundry/design_documents/parametrizing_tests_with_fixed_values.md

 Introduce new attribute `test_case`.

+The attribute should accept arguments:

+- Optional, named argument `name`.
+- Unnamed, non-optional arguments, each corresponding to a test argument.

 Generate code for each of the test cases so no handling of values injection, etc. is necessary.
 The compiler would then validate if the values for the generated code are actually valid.
 Thanks to that, we could have failures for invalid arguments early in the execution.

 ### Parametrization With Arguments

+In the `test_case` attribute, user provides a list of unnamed arguments, each corresponding to test function argument.
+Arguments are handled in order: The first argument of the attribute corresponds to the first argument of a test function.

 ```cairo
 #[test_case(1, 3)]